hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 ### The title seems misleading, right?

-Well, fish is indeed a good shell (I'm not foreshadowing at all, totally... maybe?) for those who prefer easily-typed shell scripting and modern features like on-the-fly autocompletion and more.
-And, at the time of writing this entry, I'm still using fish as my main shell on my Mac.
+Well, fish is indeed a good shell (I'm not foreshadowing at all, totally... maybe?) for those who prefer scripting in a simple language, and some modern features like on-the-fly autocompletion and more.
+And, at the time of writing this entry, I'm still using fish on my Mac.

 I've been an avid bash user for over 5 years now, and although I switched to `zsh` during my first transitional period while learning macOS, the urge to write automated scripts for solving other tasks and doing mundane tasks really brought me back to bash.

-However, as many people are trying to oxidize their toolchains, apps and generally every set of software they use, I decided to give some oxidized tools a try as well (by "oxidized" I'm referring to apps/tools written in Rust).

-And.. the trend isn't really new!
+However, as many people jump in to oxidize their toolchain and generally every set of software they use, I decided to give some oxidized tools a try as well (by "oxidized" I'm referring to apps/tools written in Rust).
+And, the trend isn't really new!
 I've been using Rust-based tools for quite a while, including:

 - [zoxide](https://github.com/ajeetdsouza/zoxide) - a replacement for `cd`
 - [eza](https://github.com/eza-community/eza) - a replacement for `ls`